WesleyCodingTeam/textbaseRPG/settingFile.md

 This file is to right down all the setting/detail of the game.

 Include link/file that will be used for setting.
+Yay

 ## Items